 There are some markets that demand more specific requirements than standard commercial products, but aren't as specialized as rockets or drones.
 These sectors include heavy industry, oil and gas, and medical applications - all of which have an increasing requirement for high speed communications throughout most organizations.
 For this kind of use case, Cinch can supply transceivers that can be customized and made to specific specifications and size as commercial transceivers and still be priced competitively and smaller than typical telecoms products.

-How Cinch lowers SWaP
+How Cinch Lowers SWaP

 To reduce SWaP, Cinch uses higher grade components in its transceivers than the usual commercial telecoms industry products.
 Combined with careful engineering, this enables Cinch to maximize space inside the transceiver, and create a smaller product that is lighter and requires less power.